codeRSH/Data-Science/Statistics/RandomVariable_Distribution.md

 P(X =1) = P(HT ,TH) = 2/4,
 P(X =2) = P(HH) = 1/4.

-## Types
+### Types of Random Variables

 Random Variables are of two types:

-**Discrete Random Variable** takes only a countable (finite or countably inﬁnite) number of values.
+1. **Discrete Random Variable** takes only a countable (finite or countably inﬁnite) number of values.
 Eg.

    * No. of accounts opened, no. of cars sold,
    * Friday night attendance at a cinema,
    * no. of defective bulbs in a box etc.

    The range set of a discrete random variable X, Rx = {collection of all possible values of X} is countable.

-**Continuous Random Variable** takes on any values within an interval.
+2. **Continuous Random Variable** takes on any values within an interval.
 Eg.

    * Weight of fertilizer packed in a bag.
    * the amount of sugar in an orange,
    * the time required to run a mile,
    * price of a stock etc.

    Continuous random variable is usually a measurement.
 It can take an uncountably infinite number of values.

    The range set of a continuous random variable X, Rx = {collection of all possible values of X} is an interval.

-## Probability Distribution of a Discrete Random Variable
+### Probability Distribution of a Discrete Random Variable

 In tossing two coins, if X is the random variable that counts the number of heads, then the probability distribution of X is